Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionAssets.md

 }
 ```

+> [!NOTE]
->__Note__: To regenerate the .cs file, right-click the .inputactions asset in the Project Browser and choose "Reimport".
+> To regenerate the .cs file, right-click the .inputactions asset in the Project Browser and choose "Reimport".

 ### Using Action Assets with `PlayerInput`